ʼһ

 Sign up to be an NFU Farmers for Schools ambassador

-We now have more than 275 fully trained Farmers for Schools Ambassadors and they are already visiting schools around the country.
-Find out when the next training dates are and learn how to promote our industry to secondary school children and bust some myths along the way.
+We now 343 fully trained Farmers for Schools Ambassadors and they are already visiting schools around the country.
+Find out about the programme and how it aims to promote our industry to secondary school children and bust some myths along the way.

 We want to help secondary school children understand farming and agriculture better.